karlmdavis/rps-tourney/dev/work-log.md

 * 0.2h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Created the `DefaultGuestLoginManager` implementation.
 Haven't tested it or tried it out at all yet.

+### 2014-08-17, Sunday

+* 0.1h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Started creating unit tests for `DefaultGuestLoginManager`.
+Realized I'm going to have trouble with my use of `SecurityContextHolder` and will need to refactor that somehow.